COGS108/Projects/Option1_Group/FinalProject_Guidelines.md

 **HYPOTHESIS**: See proposal specifications.

 **DATASET(S)**: What data will you use to answer your question?
-Describe the dataset(s) in terms of number of observations, what kind of features it contains, etc. You must use at least one dataset containing at least approximately 1000 observations (if your data are smaller but you feel they are sufficient, email Prof. Ellis).
+Describe the dataset(s) in terms of number of observations, what kind of features it contains, etc. (Typically students have datasets of ~1000 observations across their datasets.
+This is not a requirement, but is good to know around the scale of data we're expecting.)
 You are welcome (and in fact recommended) to find multiple datasets!
 If you do so, describe each one, and briefly explain how you will combine them together.
 Include the source of the dataset in the description here.

 **SETUP**: Include packages used for analysis in cell provided